badlydrawnrob/anki/source/docs/professional/index.md

 ### Adding your theme to the Anki desktop app

-Finally, open the Anki app and:
+Finally, open the Anki desktop app and:

 2. Go to `Tools > Manage Note Types`.
 3. Select the `Anki flashcards: ...` Note Type.